-A towering pillar of human sweat, Don Bon Dio, Love Butter's bassist and co-vocalist, announces the next song as a tribute to family values.
-The band then rushes into "Meat Hook Belt," an odyssey of terror where a family is tormented by the evil presence of some unimaginable butcher's tool.
-The lyrics are horrific, yet somehow the audience is breaking into smiles.
+A towering pillar of human sweat, Don Bon Dio, Love Butter's bassist and co-vocalist, announced the next song as a tribute to family values.
+The band then rushed into "Meat Hook Belt," an odyssey of terror where a family is tormented by the evil presence of some unimaginable butcher's tool.
+The lyrics were horrific, yet somehow the audience broke into smiles.
 "What the...?"
-This was the scene at Love Butter's latest San Francisco gig.
+This was the scene at Love Butter's most recent gig.

-Love Butter's liquor-fueled barrage of madness emanates from the singing / song-writing / axe-wielding team of Bon Dio and Kevin 7-11.
-Jimmy "Crack" Corn, the trio's skin pounder, provides the hard-driving rhythmic sensibility to this otherwise chaotic whirlwind of punk / pop melodies and throat-scorching vocals.
+Love Butter exploded onto the San Francisco punk scene in the early 90's as the brainchild of Don Bon Dio (bass, vocals) and Kevin 7-11 (guitar, vocals).
+Jimmy "Crack" Corn's drumming genius added rhythmic sensibility to an otherwise chaotic whirlwind of punk / pop melodies punctuated by throat-scorching lyrics.
 Bon Dio clears the air up front, "We're definitely a tongue-in-cheek band... and in our case the tongue is probably severed!"

 How did these three unlikely individuals create such a bizarre musical beast?
 7-11 answers, "It was weird and totally unplanned.
 Don and I met when we were DJs at local radio station, KFJC.
 At the time, the station was producing a radio soap opera.
 They were writing this story-line about a punk band named Love Butter.
 We were invited to compose and perform the band's theme song, even though they knew we had no measurable talent.
 We recruited this dude named Rob Pongi to write and sing the vocals.
 Rob was this insane guy from the east coast with a deep psychotic hatred for his job, and the ability to express that psychosis through these wonderful stream of conscious lyrics.
 Together, we recorded the "Love Butter Theme," which received some radio airplay."